 Changes to the Terms of Use

 We may revise and update these Terms of Use from time to time in our sole discretion.
-All changes are effective immediately when we post them[, and apply to all access to and use of the Website thereafter.
+All changes are effective immediately when we post them and apply to all access to and use of the Website thereafter.
 However, any changes to the dispute resolution provisions set out in the section below titled “Governing law and Jurisdiction” and “Arbitration” will not apply to any disputes for which the parties have actual notice on or before the date the change is posted on the Website.

 Your continued use of the Website following the posting of revised Terms of Use means that you accept and agree to the changes.
 You are expected to check this page each time you access this Website, so you are aware of any changes, as they are binding on you.